TimAnthonyAlexander/myagent/README.md

 Enter task description: Create a Python script to analyze Twitter sentiment
 ```

+The agent will save the final report as a PDF in the `reports` folder.

 ## ⚙️ Configuration

 MyAgent uses a configuration file (`config/models.json`) to customize its behavior: